shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 ### OOPS in Python

 --> Python is an object oriented programming language.
---> To map with real world scenarios we started using objects in code.It is called as object orinted programming.
+--> To map with real world scenarios we started using objects in code.
 --> Solving a problem by creating object is one of the most popular approaches in programming.
 It is called object oriented programming.
 --> Object-Oriented Programming (OOP) in Python is based on four fundamental principles: